 What does the future hold for Bolo?
 What plans do you have?

-Nishargo: “We hope to be able to set up our company in the first quarter of next year, as we still need to discuss the company hierarchy and future activities.
-At the moment, we are looking for more co-founders or employees, especially with development and medical expertise.
-Our goal is to further develop the prototype and expand it to other languages and accents, as well as to build a solid base structure for our company.
+Nishargo: “We hope to establish our company in the first quarter of next year, as we still need to discuss the company hierarchy and future activities.
+We are currently looking for further co-founders or employees, especially with development and medical expertise.
+Our goal is to further develop the prototype, expand to other languages and accents and build a solid base structure for our company.
 We are open to various financing options, including crowdfunding.”

-Heidy: “Our goal is also to reach more people with our vision.
-In the long term, we want to reach many people with our vision.
-We want to establish Bolo as a trustworthy and effective solution for recognising and managing emotions.
+Heidy: “Our goal is also to reach more people with our vision in the long term.
+We want to establish Bolo as a trustworthy and effective solution for recognizing and managing emotions.
 It is important to us that our technology is used ethically and responsibly.”